wp-plugins/the-welcomizer/readme.txt

 == Description ==

 IMPORTANT: Updating?
 First, export your lists, and deactivate the plugin.
+You have skipped this step?
+Nothing is lost, simply reinstall [v1.3.5.6](http://downloads.wordpress.org/plugin/the-welcomizer.1.3.5.6.zip), do not deactivate the plugin.

 Welcomize your visitors also on categories and pages.
 This plugin allows you to animate your blog using jQuery effects.
 (100% AJAX) + .js/.css Includer.